jacklul/asuswrt-scripts/README.md

 > </details>

 > [!IMPORTANT]
-> You might have to install Entware's `curl` to bypass the security limitations of the firmware one.
+> You might have to install Entware's `curl` (and `ca-bundle`) to bypass the security limitations of the one included in the firmware.

 ```sh
 curl -fsSL "https://raw.githubusercontent.com/jacklul/asuswrt-scripts/master/scripts/netboot-download.sh" -o /jffs/scripts/netboot-download.sh